 2.3.1.2.
 Standard bench cycle (SBC).
 Standard catalyst bench ageing shall be conducted following the SBC.
 The SBC shall be run for the period of time calculated from the BAT equation.
-The SBC is described in Appendix 1 of this annex.
+The SBC is described in Appendix 1 to this annex.